MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     When prompted, enter the password that you specified earlier for the configration data file, and confirm that you want to perform this action.

-    If you have more than one AD RMS configuration data files, repeat this command for the remainder of these files.
+    If you have more than one configuration data file, repeat this command for the remainder of these files.
 But for these files, set **-Active** to **false** when you run the Import command.